 Major projects include:-

 He was Artistic Director for 9 years and later Chairman of the Board for 2 years (1976-1987).
 Shopfront provided an acclaimed program of performances of playbuilt shows, plays by young writers, and adaptations of classics.
 This program established a reputation for innovation and quality.
 From 1984 a program of overseas performance tours of Shopfront playbuilt shows performed by their young creators.
-EB directed and led these in 1984, 1985 and 1988 – to England, Scotland, Wales, France, Czechoslovakia (as it was then), Canada and the USA.
+Errol directed and led these in 1984, 1985 and 1988 – to England, Scotland, Wales, France, Czechoslovakia (as it was then), Canada and the USA.
 These tours met with great acclaim, especially “Piece by Piece” which performed to standing ovations at the Vancouver Youth Festival in 1985 and played at the United Nations in New York.

 Shopfront offered a diverse program of workshops responding to participant interests: screen-printing, puppetry, photography, dance, mime, writing, lighting and sound, etc. Young people from 8-25 were involved in all aspects of the running and management of the theatre.
-During EB’s Artistic Directorship all workshops and participation in the theatre were free to young people.
+During Errol’s Artistic Directorship all workshops and participation in the theatre were free to young people.

 Fund-raising by young people and families at Shopfront resulted in the purchase of the extensive premises in 1979 which are now valued at over 1.5 million dollars.
 This security of ownership anchored the ongoing life of the theatre and (in 2019) it continues an exciting program of projects and activities.

 - Founder and Artistic Director of Australian National Young Playwrights Weekend (1978-1987) held at Shopfront Theatre.